State Agencies | Online Services

 The Division of Materials and Waste Management (DMWM) has final files six construction and demolition debris (C&DD) rules.
 These rules will become effective on April 17, 2015.
 Please see the Public Notice and the Effective Rules tab for more information.

-A new, voluntary Construction and Demolition Debris (C&DD) recycling facility third-party certification program will be available in Ohio within the next few months.
+A new, voluntary Construction and Demolition Debris (C&DD) recycling facility third-party certification program is now available in Ohio.
 The purpose of this new program is to encourage more recycling of C&DD material.
 It will also provide a clear path for recovered screen material (RSM) and smaller particles separated by certified C&DD recycling facilities to be disposed in Ohio landfills as C&DD, as that term is defined in Ohio law.
 Please see the Construction and Demolition Debris Recycling page for additional information.

 DMWM has filed 3745-27-99 with the Joint Committee on Agency Rule Review (JCARR).
 Please see the Proposed Rules tab on the DMWM Non-Hazardous Waste Rules Page for more information and to view the public notice.